comunica/comunica-bencher/README.md

 | `CLIENT_CONFIG`        | Path to a Comunica config file. |
 | `CLIENT_QUERY_SOURCES` | Path to a JSON config file containing Comunica context, containing the sources that need to be queried. |
 | `CLIENT_TIMEOUT`       | The query timeout in milliseconds. |

+By default, the Comunica engine will query the server cache at `http://server-cache:80/dataset`.
+If you want to skip this cache, you can set the source in `input/client-sources.json` to `http://server:3000/dataset` instead.

 ## License
 This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/)